Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Inference of a heterogeneous hyperelastic material property

 \subsection{MCMC results}

-We present numerical results related to the efficiency of DA-DINO-mMALA methods compared to the baseline MCMC methods.
-For each method, we collect $n_c = 10$ Markov chains with different initialization, each with $n_s = 19 {,}000$ samples (after burn-in).
+We present numerical results on the efficiency of DA-DINO-mMALA compared to the baseline MCMC methods.
+For each method, we collect $n_c = 10$ Markov chains with different initialization, each with $n_s = 19000$ samples.
 The step size parameter $\triangle t$ and initialization are chosen carefully according to the procedure detailed in \cref{app:step_size}.
-We provide the settings and statistics of the MCMC runs as well as posterior visualization in \cref{sec:supplementary}.
+The statistics of the MCMC runs and posterior visualization are provided in \cref{sec:supplementary}.